SAMe: benefits, dosage, contraindications

 Levodopa: moderate interaction

-SAMe could reduce the effectiveness of levodopa.
+SAMe may reduce the effectiveness of levodopa.

-Serotonin reuptake inhibitors: moderate interaction
+Selective serotonin reuptake inhibitors: moderate interaction

 Taking SAMe with serotonergic medications may increase the risk of serotonin syndrome and other serotonergic side effects.